4.14 Case Study Conclusion: More Than Just Tired

 One seemingly confusing aspect of mitochondrial diseases is that the type of symptoms, severity of symptoms, and age of onset can vary wildly between people — even within the same family!
 In Jasmin’s case, she did not notice symptoms until adulthood, while her niece had more severe symptoms starting at a much younger age.
 This makes sense when you know more about how mitochondrial diseases work.

-Inherited mitochondrial diseases can be due to damage in either the in the nucleus of cells or in the DNA in the mitochondria themselves.
+Inherited mitochondrial diseases can be due to damage in either the DNA in the nucleus of cells or in the DNA in the mitochondria themselves.
 Recall that mitochondria are thought to have evolved from prokaryotic organisms that were once free-living, but were then infected or engulfed by larger cells.
-One of the pieces of evidence that supports this is that mitochondria have their own, separate DNA.
+One of the pieces of evidence that supports this endosymbiotic theory is that mitochondria have their own, separate DNA.
 When the mitochondrial DNA is damaged (or mutated) it can result in some types of mitochondrial diseases.
 However, these mutations do not typically affect all of the mitochondria in a cell.
 During cell division, organelles such as mitochondria are replicated and passed down to the new daughter cells.
 If some of the mitochondria are damaged, and others are not, the daughter cells can have different amounts of damaged mitochondria.
 This helps explain the wide range of symptoms in people with mitochondrial diseases — even ones in the same family — because different cells in their bodies are affected in varying degrees.
 Jasmin’s niece was affected strongly and her symptoms were noticed early, while Jasmin’s symptoms were more mild and did not become apparent until adulthood.

 There is still much more that needs to be discovered about the different types of mitochondrial diseases.
 But by learning about cells, their organelles, how they obtain energy, and how they divide, you should now have a better understanding of the biology behind these diseases.